dd010101/vyos-jenkins/readme.md

 make testraid
 ```

-You can as well run smoketest directly from installed VyOS, but you need many network interfaces otherwise
+You can as well run smoketest directly from **installed** VyOS, but you need many network interfaces otherwise
 some tests will fail.
 The test is expecting 8 or more network ports.
 You do it by simply including
 `vyos-1x-smoketest` package in your ISO image build.
 Then you can boot and run `vyos-smoketest`.
 I'm not sure if all 8 are required but with few the test will fail for sure.
+Also make sure you have <= 4 cores/threads and 4GB or more of RAM.
+If you have more cores/threads then you need more
+RAM as well, try to keep it 1:1.
+Smoketest eats a lot of RAM and more so if you have more cores/threads.

 Multibranch Pipelines (manual)
 --